joshuaballoch/joshuaballoch.github.io/_posts/2018-03-15-luck-in-life-still-misunderstood.md

 In the paper, there’s a big gap between its wide-sweeping claims and the validity of the underlying model.
 Charts and numbers give the illusion of convincing support which, added together with its alignment to popular world views, make the paper quite persuasive.
 This has led to  impressive headlines that herald the paper as if it’s concrete proof, like [“The Role of Luck in Life Success Is Far Greater Than We Realized”](https://blogs.scientificamerican.com/beautiful-minds/the-role-of-luck-in-life-success-is-far-greater-than-we-realized/), or [“If you’re so smart, why aren’t you rich?
 Turns out it’s just chance.”](https://www.technologyreview.com/s/610395/if-youre-so-smart-why-arent-you-rich-turns-out-its-just-chance/).

+This coverage is coming from reputed sources: these last two headlines are from Scientific American and the MIT Review.
+There's a serious risk of this runaway momentum building an ever-growing chain of misguided agreement.

-This fanfare and momentum is seriously misplaced.
+This fanfare is seriously misplaced.
 Let’s get into why.

 # I. Model Basics